 Despite not having a local World Champion since 1997 the enthusiasm of the crowd is tangible and the atmosphere in the stands is electric.

-Compared with some purpose-built race tracks the views are not the venue’s most appealing aspect.
-For anyone going to the Canadian Grand Prix the best feature of the event is undoubtedly its atmosphere.
-This doesn’t end when you leave the circuit — vibrant, lively Montreal really embraces F1 and the place comes alive on race weekend; the party atmosphere seeping out of the circuit into the downtown area where revelers overflow Crescent Street’s bars.
+This doesn’t end when you leave the circuit — vibrant, lively Montreal really embraces F1 and the place comes alive on race weekend.
+The party overflows the circuit, into downtown Montreal where revellers fill Crescent Street’s bars.

-Add to that the fact that the circuit is a well organized event and super accessible by the city’s convenient metro and you have yourself a winning F1 venue.
+Add to all this the fact that the event is well organized and the circuit super accessible on the Montreal metro and you have yourself a winning F1 venue.